-Movement and Sport Sciences Tenure Evidence and Expectations In accordance with Tenure Policy 2.111 Excerpts from Tenure Policy 2.111 Criteria and Definitions A successful tenure candidate must demonstrate proficiency in 1) teaching and two of the following three categories: 2) advising and/or mentoring 3) scholarly/creative activity and professional development 4) service.
-In addition, the faculty member must be able to demonstrate competence and professional growth in all four evaluation areas.
-Competency: A faculty member who demonstrates competence completes tasks and assignments on time, in a quality manner.
+Movement and Sport Sciences Division Promotion Evidence and Expectations In accordance with Rank and Promotion Policy 2.106 Introduction Reviews of faculty for promotion in the Division of Movement and Sport Sciences at Lewis-Clark State College (LCSC) are conducted in accordance with all college policies and procedures contained in the Policy and Procedures Manual and related documents.
+Candidates for promotion in rank are judged on demonstrated accomplishments, and potential for future development and contributions to LCSC in the areas of (1) teaching; (2) advising and/or mentoring; (3) scholarly/creative activity and professional development; and (4) service.
+Annual evaluations are included and essential in considering promotion.
+Promotion to an academic rank is based on past and anticipated success in performance, accomplishments, and leadership in four areas.
+Collegiality is expected at all levels.
+Assistant Professors who wish to be promoted to Associate Professors are expected to fully participate in the functions of the Division and to demonstrate increasing participation in the functions of the College.
+All appropriate criteria leading to promotion to the rank of Associate Professor should apply also to promotion to Professor, and the Professor should have performed at a level of excellence.
+Evidence for this performance should be accumulated over a period of years in college service, prior to application for promotion.
+The candidate for promotion to Professor must demonstrate consistently sustained performance of faculty responsibilities.
+Such excellence in performance should result in a leadership role beyond that expected of candidates for the junior ranks.
+Excerpts from Rank and Promotion Policy 2.106 Criteria and Definitions Competency: A faculty member who demonstrates competence completes tasks and assignments on time, in a quality manner.
 Originality and creativity are valued but not expected on a regular basis.
 A competent faculty member accepts and reflects on constructive feedback.
 The focus of activities is at the program and division level.
 Proficiency: A faculty member who demonstrates proficiency completes tasks and assignments on time, in a high quality manner, and meets all minimum requirements.
 A faculty member who demonstrates proficient performance has advanced in terms of degree of contribution to one's program, the Division, LCSC, one's profession and community.
 The focus of activities is at the program, division, and college level.
 Leadership and mentoring of peers are expected of an individual whose performance is defined as proficient.
 Originality and creativity are valued.
 The proficient faculty member is a reflective practitioner who continually assesses and evaluates the effects of his/her teaching, advising, scholarly activity choices, and service activities.
 The proficient faculty member actively seeks out opportunities to grow professionally.
+Beyond competency, a successful candidate for promotion from Assistant Professor to Associate Professor must demonstrate proficiency in (1) teaching, (2) advising and/or mentoring, (3) scholarly/creative activity and professional development, and (4) service.
+Beyond proficiency, a successful candidate for promotion from Associate Professor to Professor must demonstrate excellence in (1) teaching, (2) advising and/or mentoring, (3) scholarly/creative activity and professional development, and (4) service.
 CANDIDATE STATEMENT Includes, but is not limited to: